Aleksandr Nedovyesov

-Aleksandr Nedovyesov (born 15 February 1987), formerly known as Oleksandr Nedovyesov, is a Ukrainian-Kazakhstani professional tennis player.
-He reached his highest ATP singles ranking of world No. 72 on 21 April 2014 and his highest doubles ranking of world No. 54 on 15 August 2022.
-He has reached two doubles ATP finals partnering Aisam-ul-Haq Qureshi both in 2022.
+Aleksandr Nedovyesov (Алекса́ндр Серге́евич Недове́сов; [ɐlʲɪˈksandr nʲɪdɐˈvʲesəf]; formerly known as Oleksandr Nedovyesov and Alexander Nedovesov; born 15 February 1987), is a inactive Ukrainian-Kazakhstani professional tennis player.
+He won his maiden title at the 2023 Swedish Open in Bastad, becoming the first Kazakhstani in the Open Era to lift a doubles ATP title.
+He reached his highest ATP doubles ranking of No. 38 on 20 May 2024 and a singles ranking of No. 72 on 21 April 2014.

+Nedovyesov has won a total of three ATP doubles titles with Gonzalo Escobar.
+He has also reached six doubles ATP finals two in 2022, three in 2023, and one in 2024.
 He represented Ukraine until December 2013.

-He competes mainly on the ATP Challenger Tour, both in singles and doubles.
-Nedovyesov has reached 17 career singles finals, posting a record of 9 wins and 8 losses which includes 3 ATP Challenger Tour titles.
-Additionally, he has reached 57 doubles finals, posting a record of 35 wins and 22 losses which includes 22 ATP Challenger Tour titles.
+He has also reached 17 career singles finals, posting a record of 9 wins and 8 losses which includes 3 ATP Challenger Tour titles.
+Additionally, he has reached 61 doubles finals, posting a record of 38 wins and 23 losses which includes 25 ATP Challenger Tour titles.

 Career

-2004–2005: World No. 33 in Juniors
+2004–2005: Junior No. 33

 As a junior, Nedovyesov had a singles win–loss record of 29–16.
 His best showing at a junior grand slam tournament in singles was reaching the second round in both the 2004 French Open and 2004 Wimbledon Championships.
 His best showing in doubles was at the 2004 Wimbledon Championships where he reached the quarterfinals alongside Nikita Kryvonos.

 He reached a career high of world No. 33 in the ITF Juniors rankings on 10 January 2005.

-2013–2014: Grand Slam singles and doubles debut, Career high ranking
+2013–2015: Grand Slam singles and doubles debut, Career high singles ranking

-Aleksandr made his first appearance in the main draw of a Major at the 2014 Australian Open, where he lost to Tomáš Berdych in straight sets.
+He made his first appearance in the main draw of a Major at the 2014 Australian Open, where he lost to Tomáš Berdych in straight sets.
 He reached a career-high ranking of No. 72 in April 2014.

-At the French Open, he recorded his first victory at a Grand Slam event with victory over Somdev Devvarman, he again met Berdych in the second round, this time winning a set before losing in four.
+At the 2014 French Open, he recorded his first victory at a Grand Slam event with victory over Somdev Devvarman, he again met Berdych in the second round, this time winning a set before losing in four.

 Nedovyesov made his Grand Slam doubles debut at the 2014 Wimbledon Championships where he partnered up with Russian player Dmitry Tursunov.
-In the first round they defeated Benoît Paire and Tomasz Bednarek 6–7(4-7), 7–6(7–3), 7–6(7–2), 6–2.
+In the first round they defeated Benoît Paire and Tomasz Bednarek 6–7(4–7), 7–6(7–3), 7–6(7–2), 6–2.
 In the second round, they faced sixth seeds Julian Knowle and Marcelo Melo and were defeated in straight sets 1–6, 6–7(9–11), 3–6.